michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 ### When calling the generator, only a message box is displayed with the message: "Video file was not specified!"

 In some cases OFS does not set the path to the video file within the lua script correctly (the variable `VideoFilePath` is empty).
-Mostly it helps to save the current project and/or create a new project.
-Then the variable should be set by OFS and the generator should work.
+This happen when the video path contains some special character like square braked `[` and `]`.
+Rename your video files and store them in a path without special character.
+Then the variable should be set by OFS and the motion tracking funscript generator should work.

 ### When press shortcut the message "C:\Users\\...” is not recognized as an internal or external command, operable program or batch file appears in the terminal output.